 It is something we work very hard to stamp out by challenging requests that have no basis for user demand.

 Apps are great.
 A mini website with your favourite features, fast and sleek.

 But apps only work if users want them and use them on a regular basis.
-In the public sector space, apps tend to be a waste of money as gov.uk
+In the public sector space, apps tend to be a waste of money as gov.uk have demonstrated.

 The nature of our business is that users are often “first time” customers.
 If being served requires an app, we are adding an additional obstacle to the user on-line journey, driving them to the easier option of calling us on 101.